smiya10/PyInterim/Intro/README.md

 ## Licensing?

 Nope.
 This is stuff is completely free.
-Feel free to use it however you like, just make sure to give us credit.
-(I don't really care about the credit.
-I just don't support plagiarism.)
+Feel free to use it however you like.
 Please spread the good news of Python.
 Go and tell it on the mountains, over the hills, and everywhere.